User Tools

 unde_standing_the_distinction_between_a_ealto_and_a_eal_estate

-Definition of a Realtor and Real Estate Agent
+Definition of Realtor and Real Estate agent

-What is a Realtor, exactly?
+What is a realtor?

 A realtor is an accredited professional who acts as a mediator between buyers and vendors of real estate.
 They are members of the National Association of Realtors (NAR) and must adhere to a strict code of ethics.